Mercedes masterstroke in Spain helps Hamilton deny Verstappen - RFI

 Hamilton moved on to 98 career wins after a surprise second change of tyres hoodwinked Red Bull to lift him 14 points clear of Verstappen in the drivers' standings.

+"It was a really great strategy by the team.
+What a day!" beamed Hamilton, who was quick to acknowledge the smattering of fans allowed in to watch, a rare occurence in the time of coronavirus.

+"It is great to see.
+I saw a British flag out there which I haven't seen for a long, long time.
+I feel great after this.
+I feel like I could go again."

-Hamilton had set off from pole for the 100th time but was beaten to the first corner by Verstappen, with Leclerc dishing out the same treatment on Bottas on turn two.
+Hamilton had set off from pole for the 100th time but was beaten to the first corner by Verstappen, with Charles Leclerc for Ferrari dishing out the same treatment on Valtteri Bottas on turn two.

 "Engine stop" the Japanese rookie lamented as the safety car emerged briefly to remove the immobile obstacle.